 The San Antonio Court of Appeals agreed with Wife and reversed the default judgment.
 They held that there must be some evidence of grounds for divorce.
 If divorce on the no-fault grounds of insupportability is requested, the party must provide evidence that 1) the marriage has become insupportable due to discord or conflict, 2) that discord or conflict destroys the legitimate ends of the marriage ; and, 3) that there is no reasonable expectation of reconciliation.
 Without this evidence, testimony that the parties are separate and living apart is insufficient to support the divorce.

 The lesson to be learned here is to always ask all of the questions at the divorce prove-up, especially in a default trial.
 If you don’t know all of the questions to ask, find a script.
-Or, do what I did 20+ years ago when I was learning the ropes as a Dallas divorce attorney, go sit and watch prove-ups at the courthouse and listen to as many as you need to until you have it memorized.
+Or, do what I did 20+ years ago when I was learning the ropes as a Dallas divorce specialist, go sit and watch prove-ups at the courthouse and listen to as many as you need to until you have it memorized.
 Take notes, if you must.
 But, always do the prove-up right.
 It could cost you and the client time, effort, and money if you mess it up.

 Alvarez v.
 Alvarez, 2015 WL 876863 (Tex App. – San Antonio 2015, no pet. h.) (mem. op.).